 by Meagan Torello

-Meagan Torello is a second-year M.A. candidate at Seton Hall University’s School of Diplomacy and International Relations.
-She specializes in International Law and Human Rights and Global Negotiation and Conflict Management.
-She currently serves as the Editor-in-Chief at the Journal of Diplomacy.
-She also has research experience in women’s rights in Morocco and racial/religious disparity in France.
+Meagan Torello is a Master of Arts candidate at Seton Hall University’s School of Diplomacy and International Relations.
+Her specializations are in International Law and Human Rights and Global Negotiation and Conflict Management.
+She has done research on the development of women’s rights of Muslim women in France and the evolving legal framework of women’s rights in Morocco.
+She currently serves as the Editor-in-Chief of the Journal of Diplomacy and International Relations.